Garden Checklist for Autumn

 It's always a good idea to clean out your bird feeders and boxes.

-Unfertilised eggs and other debris can carry disease, so you should make sure to clean them with hot water before they go back out again.
+Unfertilised eggs and other debris can carry disease, so clean them with hot water before they go back out again.

 ~